About Birdland

 As Allan Morrison, the long-time editor of Ebony once put it, “Birdland was both a cultural vantage point and a barometer of trends where all the big names in jazz performed.”

-But as a new popular music, Rock & Roll emerged, Birdland’s fortunes declined in the 60’s and its doors were closed on Broadway and 52nd in 1965.
-After many 5 am nights, the club needed to take a nap.
+As Rock & Roll emerged in the 1960’s, Birdland’s fortunes declined and its doors were closed on Broadway and 52nd in 1965.

-Birdland awoke uptown in 1986 at 2745 Broadway, on the corner 105th Street where it was well renowned for its great acoustics and unique setup.
-In ten years, more than 2,000 emerging artists performed at the club.
-On many occasions, artists who performed at the original club on 52nd street graced the stage of the second version of Birdland as well.
+Birdland reopened in 1986.
+In the first ten years, more than 2,000 emerging artists performed at the club.
+On many occasions, artists who performed at the original club on Broadway graced the stage of the second version of Birdland as well.

-Now, half a century later, the Birdland banner has been reborn in midtown and called, “close to perfection for serious fans and musicians,” by The New York Times.
-After a decade of neighborhood success on the Upper West Side, John decided to move the club back to Midtown.
-The new Birdland offers top-flight jazz in a world class setting, good sight lines and acoustics, elbow room, and an award-winning menu featuring American cuisine with a Cajun flair.
+At it’s new location on 44th St, Birdland has been called “close to perfection for serious fans and musicians,” by The New York Times, and offers top-flight jazz in a world class setting, good sight lines and acoustics, elbow room, and an award-winning menu.

 Modern Jazz in Manhattan

-Over the past two decades, Birdland has expanded it’s musical outreach with the Broadway at Birdland concert series, shining a spotlight on Chita Rivera, Liza Minnelli, Michael Feinstein, Betty Buckley, Christine Ebersole, Barbara Cook, Ariana DeBose, Glenn Close, Melissa Manchester, and thousands more.
+Over the past two decades, Birdland has greatly expanded it’s musical outreach.
 Jim Caruso’s Cast Party, our weekly impromptu variety show, has helped make Birdland the late-night place to rub shoulders with show folk every Monday since 2004.
-And the 2018 addition of the state-of-the-art Birdland Theater has made it possible to include Broadway superstars, burlesque, comedy, cabaret divas, jazz legends and the most buzzed-about up-and-comers to our schedule.
+And the 2018 addition of the state-of-the-art Birdland Theater has made it possible to present the most buzzed-about up-and-comers and world-class resident bands such as Vince Giordano & The Nighthawks, The Louis Armstrong Eternity Band, Frank Vignola’s Guitar Night, and the High Society New Orleans Jazz Band.

 Since 1949, Birdland has established itself as an essential part of New York City culture and musical history.